unlhcc/hpc-intro/_episodes/12-cluster.md

 The admin explains to Nelle that she is using a program known as the secure shell or `ssh`.
 This establishes a temporary encrypted connection between Nelle's laptop and `{{ site.login_host }}`.
 The word before the `@` symbol, e.g. `nelle` here, is the user account name that Nelle has access permissions for on the cluster.

 > ## Where do I get this `ssh` from ?
-> On Linux and/or macOS, the `ssh` command line utility is almost always pre-installed.
+> On Linux, Windows 10, and/or macOS, the `ssh` command line utility is almost always pre-installed.
 Open a terminal and type `ssh --help` to check if that is the case.
 >
 > At the time of writing, the openssh support on Microsoft is still very [recent](https://blogs.msdn.microsoft.com/powershell/2017/12/15/using-the-openssh-beta-in-windows-10-fall-creators-update-and-windows-server-1709/).
 Alternatives to this are [putty](http://www.putty.org), [bitvise SSH](https://www.bitvise.com/ssh-client-download), [mRemoteNG](https://mremoteng.org/) or [MobaXterm](https://mobaxterm.mobatek.net/).
 Download it, install it and open the GUI.
 The GUI asks for your user name and the destination address or IP of the computer you want to connect to.
 Once provided, you will be queried for your password just like in the example above.
 {: .callout}